open-traits-network/open-traits-network.github.io/_members/b-erfanian.md

 github: BErfanian
 ---

-Bagher is a plant ecologist based in Mashhad Iran.
+Bagher is a plant ecologist based in Mashhad, Iran.

 ## Collaboration statement
 I enjoy working on applied Ecology.
-Especially, I am interested in disturbance ecology and evaluating how different human-mediated disturbances shape plant communities and change their features.
+I am interested in disturbance ecology and evaluating how different human-mediated disturbances affect plant communities and change their features.
 I could offer my expertise in the biodiversity (SD, PD, and FD) calculation and contribute trait data from my area.
-As an early career researcher, I'm always looking for new challenges.